awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/passing-through-scte-35-markers.md

 1. Choose **Create job**\.

-1. Set up your input, output groups, and outputs for video and audio, as described in [Setting Up a Job in AWS Elemental MediaConvert](setting-up-a-job.md) and [Structuring Complex Jobs in AWS Elemental MediaConvert](structuring-complex-jobs.md)\.
+1. Set up your input, output groups, and outputs for video and audio, as described in [Setting up a job in AWS Elemental MediaConvert](setting-up-a-job.md) and [Structuring complex jobs in AWS Elemental MediaConvert](structuring-complex-jobs.md)\.

 1. Choose an output under either **File group**, **DASH ISO**, or **Apple HLS**\.